alan-turing-institute/data-safe-haven/deployment/dsvm_images/README.md

 - After deployment, copy everything from the `git fetch;...` command and its output to the command prompt returned after the VM deployment and paste this into the deployment log (e.g. a Github issue used to record VM deployments for a DSG or set of DSGs)

 ### Troubleshooting Compute VM deployments
-- Click on the VM in the DSG subscription under the `RG_DSG_COMPUTE` respource group.
-It will have the last octet of it's IP address at the end of it's name.
+- Click on the VM in the DSG subscription under the `RG_DSG_COMPUTE` resource group.
+It will have the last octet of its IP address at the end of its name.
 - Scroll to the bottom of the VM menu on the left hand side of the VM information panel
 - Activate boot diagnostics on the VM and clik save.
 You need to stay on that screen until the activation is complete.
 - Go back to the VM panel and click on the "Serial console" item near the bottom of the VM menu on the left habnd side of the VM panel.
 - If you are not prompted with `login:`, hit enter until the prompt appears
 - Enter `atiadmin` for the username
-- Enter the password from the `dsgroup<dsg-id>-dsvm-admin-password` secret in the `dsg-mangement-<shm-id>` KeyVault in the `RG_DSG_SECRETS` respource group of the SHM subscription.
+- Enter the password from the `dsgroup<dsg-id>-dsvm-admin-password` secret in the `dsg-mangement-<shm-id>` KeyVault in the `RG_DSG_SECRETS` resource group of the SHM subscription.
 - To validate that our custom `cloud-init.yaml` file has been successfully uploaded, run `sudo cat /var/lib/cloud/instance/user-data.txt`.
 You should see the contents of the `new_dsg_environment/azure-vms/DSG_configs/cloud-init-compute-vm-DSG-<dsg-id>.yaml` file in the Safe Haven git repository.
 - To see the output of our custom `cloud-init.yaml` file, run `sudo tail -n 200 /var/log/cloud-init-output.log` and scroll up. -->